pritis-spektra/dvlprprdctvtyghdepth/Lab01/Lab1.md

 - Testing Libraries: JUnit, Mockito

-## Lab 0: Activate and Configure GitHub Copilot Subscription
+## Task 0: Activate and Configure GitHub Copilot Subscription

 Firstly, you will activate GitHub Copilot and configure it within Visual Studio Code to enable AI-assisted software development.
 You will